suhrig/arriba/documentation/internal-algorithm.md

 Event-level filters
 -------------------

+`multimappers`
+: Multi-mapping reads are reduced to a single alignment.
+For this purpose, only the alignment with the best alignment score is retained.
+When there are multiple alignments with the same alignment score, the filter searches all fusion candidates associated with the multi-mapping read and determines the fusion candidate that has the most supporting reads.
+All alignments not associated with the most supported fusion candidate are discarded.

 `merge_adjacent`
 : When multiple alternative alignments with equal quality are possible, STAR does not always choose the same one.
 This leads to multiple breakpoints in close proximity, all of which arise from one and the same event.
 This filter merges all breakpoints in a window of 5 bp to the breakpoint with the highest number of supporting reads.